truemediaorg/GenConViT/README.md

 }
 ```

 ## Acknowledgement

 This research was funded by Addis Ababa University Research Grant for the Adaptive Problem-Solving Research.
 Reference number RD/PY-183/2021.
 Grant number AR/048/2021.

+## License

+This project is licensed under the terms of the GNU General Public License v3.0 license.